ULCompSoc/constitution/constitution.md

 ### 3.1 Types of Membership

-The membership of the Society shall consist of Full Members, Associate Members and Honorary Members who have paid their Membership Fee.
+The membership of the Society shall consist of Full Members, Associate Members, Multi-year members and Honorary Members who have paid their Membership Fee.

-Current students should account for at least 75% of the listed membership of the
+Current students should account for at least 75% of the listed membership of the Society.

-Society.

 #### 3.1.1 Full Members